TERMS OF BUSINESS AGREEMENT

 All other customers must disclose all “material facts” (any information that may influence the insurers decision over cover or terms) prior to inception and throughout the period of insurance.
 Failure to disclose material information may invalidate your insurance cover and could mean that a claim may not be paid.

-£80.00 Young Driver New Business and Renewals - GPS Net policies only
+Up to £80.00 Young Driver New Business & renewals - GPS Telematics Net policies only.

 Commercial Customer Fees

 We may make a charge of no more than 30% (minimum of £25.00) of the total premium for the policy, all charges will be confirmed in writing.